disclaimer

 How to Expunge Criminal Records in Alaska

 Criminal records are generally not expungeable in Alaska.
-Under Alaska Stat. § 12.55.085(e), a court may suspend the imposition of a sentence (SIS), and after the successful completion of a period of probation, set aside a conviction.
+Alaska Stat. § 12.55.085(e) allows a court to suspend the imposition of a sentence (SIS) and, upon the successful completion of a period of probation, set aside the conviction.
 However, this only applies to certain convictions.
 Alaska Stat. § 12.55.085(f) outlines convictions that cannot be set aside in the state.
 These crimes include:

 • Offenses committed with a firearm